-13. APPLICATION OF DATA PROTECTION LEGISLATION IN KEY AREAS OF INDUSTRY.
-(10%)

-13.1 Recognise the data protection implications of the Employment Practices Code.
+- 13. APPLICATION OF DATA PROTECTION LEGISLATION IN KEY AREAS OF INDUSTRY.
+(10%) - 13.1 Recognise the data protection implications within the ICO Employment Practices Guidance.

+Indicative content Guidance

 - a.
-Employment Practices Code. - b.
-Impact on data protection legislation.

-The candidate will be aware of the Employment Practices Code, the Information Commissioner's Office's consultation in January 2023 and ongoing changes.

-13.2 Describe how the use of video surveillance and CCTV (Data Protection Code of Practice for surveillance cameras and personal information) is governed by data protection law.
+Employment Practices Guidance for data protection compliance. - The candidate will be aware of the ICO Guidance on Employment Practices. - 13.2 Describe how the use of video surveillance and CCTV is governed by data protection law.

+Indicative content Guidance
-a.
-Types of video surveillance and how it is impacted by data protection law.

-The candidate should be aware of the Information Commissioner's Office's guidance on video surveillance e.g. CCTV surveillance, automatic number plate recognition, facial recognition technology, and smart devices such as video surveillance doorbells.
+- a.
+Types of video surveillance and how it is impacted by data protection law. - The candidate should be aware of the Information Commissioner's Office's guidance on video surveillance e.g. CCTV surveillance, automatic number plate recognition, facial recognition technology, body-worn video etc.